SAP-samples/partner-reference-application/Tutorials/22-Multi-Tenancy-Prepare-Deployment.md

-# Prepare the Provider Subaccount
+# Prepare your SAP BTP Account for Multi-Tenant Deployment
 ## Prepare SAP BTP

-Both the single-tenant and the multi-tenant applications use the same names and IDs and, therefore, cannot be deployed into the same SAP BTP subaccount.
-Hence, you create two new SAP BTP subaccounts.
-The subaccount *PoetrySlamsProvider* will host the application and handle the application, routing, and subscriptions.
-The consumer subaccount *PoetrySlamsMTSubscriber1* will be used to subscribe to and access the application.
+If you want to deploy your SAP BTP application to a subaccount, you need to prepare a few things first, for example, you need to assign the required services and enable SAP BTP Cloud Foundry runtime.
+The subaccount *PoetrySlamsProvider* hosts and handles the application, routing, and subscriptions.
+The consumer subaccount *PoetrySlamsMTSubscriber1* is used to subscribe to and access the application.

-You have already created a subaccount for the one-off deployment.
-Similar steps are required to create a *PoetrySlamsProvider* subaccount for your multitenancy case.
-These are described below.
+The steps that are required to create a *PoetrySlamsProvider* subaccount for your multitenancy case are described below.
 The process for setting up *PoetrySlamsMTSubscriber1* is explained in a later step.

+> Note: This description applies to partner SAP BTP accounts of type "Test, Demo, and Development (TDD)".
+This is the recommended type for proof of concepts and development projects.
+For more details on partner SAP BTP environments for TDD and productive use, as well as the associated ordering processes, visit the [SAP Partner Portal, SAP PartnerEdge – Build Experience](https://partneredge.sap.com/en/partnership/development/build.html).

 ## Set Up the SAP BTP Provider Subaccount

-1. In the SAP BTP cockpit (global account), create a provider subaccount to host the application runtime (in this example, the name PoetrySlamsProvider, the data center of *Amazon Web Services (AWS)* and *Europe (Frankfurt)* as the region are used).
+1. In the SAP BTP cockpit (global account), create a provider subaccount to host the application runtime (in this example, the name PoetrySlamsProvider and the region *Europe (Frankfurt)* of the data center of *Amazon Web Services (AWS)* are used).

 	> Note: In the following steps and descriptions, this subaccount is referred to as *provider subaccount*.

 2. Optional: Assign the subaccount to a directory as a parent.

 3. Navigate to the newly created provider subaccount and open *Entitlements* and assign quotas for the following entities to your provider subaccount:

-	- *SAP BTP Cloud Foundry runtime* (3 units of application runtime)
+	- *SAP BTP Cloud Foundry runtime* (2 units of application runtime)
     	> Note: If the value help doesn't offer an item referring to *Cloud Foundry*, select *Application runtime*.
 Save your changes and the name of the list item changes to *Cloud Foundry*.
 In your SAP BTP environment, this entitlement may already have been added by default.
-		- As *Plan*, select *standard-edition (Application)*.
+		- As *Plan*, select *MEMORY*.
 	- *SAP HANA Cloud* (1 unit)
 		- As *Plan*, select *hana*.
 	- *SAP HANA Cloud* (1 unit)